ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

 Getting Vulkan layers from the host system to work in the container is complicated, and is still being worked on.
-In recent versions of pressure-vessel, *most* Vulkan layers should work, with some exceptions:
+In recent versions of pressure-vessel, *most* Vulkan layers should work, with some exceptions.

-- If a layer lists a filename with no directory separators in its JSON manifest, it won't load correctly in the container.
-This should be fixed soon.
-In particular, this bug affects the Mesa device selection layer.

-- If a layer has a separate JSON manifest for 32-bit and 64-bit, it might only work for 32-bit *or* 64-bit, and not both.
+If a layer has a separate JSON manifest for 32-bit and 64-bit, it might only work for 32-bit *or* 64-bit, and not both.
 Fixing this is likely to require changes in the Vulkan loader.

 The mechanism for selecting the correct Vulkan driver and GPU on Linux is not fully settled, and the container can interfere with this, resulting